 With Bridging Loan Hub, customers can borrow amounts starting from £50,000 up to £25 million for a loan term of 6 to 24 months depending on the size and scale of the project.
 The lenders we work with can offer a maximum of 75% loan to value or 60% of the Gross Development Value.
 If your application is successful, money can be released in stages and repayments can be deferred until you finish the refurbishments, sell the property or rent it out to the public.

-Bridging Loan Hub are a regulated broker and work with a number of leading development finance lenders and providers to help find the right finance and terms for you.
+Bridging Loan Hub are a regulated broker and work with a number of leading development finance lenders such as Magnet Capital and providers to help find the right finance and terms for you.
 Simply call us on the number provided or enter your details below and your enquiry will be sent to our dedicated development finance team who will get in touch immediately.